rdbcache/rdbcache.github.io/apis.md

 Get data from redis or from database.

 This action finds the data by the hash key from the redis server.
-If no data is found, it queries the database by then condition defined by the query string.
+If no data is found, it queries the database by condition defined by the query string.
 Once the data is found, it returns to the client immediately.
 Then, it asynchronously set the hash key in redis server to the data found from database server if no data is found from redis server, and setups key expiration features.

 Example: